Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

-Before I launched into a full blown rant, I told her I would collect my thoughts about them into a new post.
+Before I launched into a full-blown rant, I told her I would collect my thoughts about them into a new post.

-What is a Book Launch Team?
+What Is a Book Launch Team?

 A book launch team is a group of readers that an author or publisher recruits to read a new book manuscript prior to official publication.
 Then, as soon as the book is officially published, the team is encouraged to post a review on the book on Amazon or other sites that host book reviews and ratings.
 It is also hoped that the team will share both the book and their reviews on social media and blogs.

-In theory this all makes some sense.
+In theory, this all makes some sense.
 But there are some significant flaws with the tactic.

 Recruiting a Book Launch Team

-What I’ve observed, though, is that self published authors recruit personal friends for these teams.
+What I’ve observed, though, is that self-published authors recruit personal friends for these teams.
 Nothing wrong with that, except when the friends don’t fit the ideal reader profile.
 They’re just people who like the author, not necessarily the book or the topic, which ends up skewing the reviews.
 Reviews from these friends tend to be blatantly positive, sometimes so blatant that it’s obvious they were staged.

-Book Launch Teams are Not Beta Readers
+Book Launch Teams Are Not Beta Readers

 Just to clarify, while the people who might be candidates for your book launch team could also be candidates as beta readers, the two functions are completely different.
-Beta readers are used to give feedback on an unpublished manuscript.
+Beta readers are used to giving feedback on unpublished manuscripts.
 This feedback can help authors make necessary changes to their work prior to publication.
 Book launch teams are engaged after the book is completed.
 Their function is to help promote the book by offering an “I like it/don’t like it” type of review online or in the media.

 One of the other things about book launch team invitations is that when I receive them, I feel bad about declining.
 In the past, I’d just go along so that the author wouldn’t feel that I wasn't being supportive.
 Now, I’d rather be honest, decline the invite, and buy and review the book later on and only if it truly is of interest to me.

-Amazon Book Review Games... and Why You Shouldn't Play Them
+Amazon Book Review Games and Why You Shouldn't Play Them

-Not only are these launch team member reviews overly positive, their timing is impeccable (*sarcasm*).
+Not only are these launch team member reviews overly positive, but their timing is also impeccable (*sarcasm*).
 They appear almost as soon as the book goes live on Amazon.
 This happens because the author will send an alert when the book is live so that team can hop on and review ASAP.
-The hope is that the team’s early reviews will signal to Amazon’s algorithm bots that this book is worthwhile of featuring higher in search results or elsewhere on the site.
+The hope is that the team’s early reviews will signal to Amazon’s algorithm bots that this book is worthwhile for featuring higher in search results or elsewhere on the site.
 Unfortunately, all it signals to potential readers is that some people probably got the book early and for free.

 Aside from the blatant staging of these reviews in an attempt to game the Amazon algorithm, these empty reviews will also not show as verified purchases since the reviewer didn’t buy the book.
 A verified purchase review can carry more weight with a potential buyer.